BPI Sports CLA + Carnitine Review 2026: Legit or Overhyped?

 Safflower Oil Powder (seed)

 Plant oil high in omega-6 fats.
-Limited evidence for health benefits; often used as a placebo control in research.
+Limited evidence for health benefits; often used as a placebo in studies.

 In this product: Dose not disclosed